 Long-lived domain names are easy to manage and cheaper to maintain, however, they are susceptible to aggregate analysis.
 Domain flux refers to using shortlived domain names in botnet C&C [20].
 Domain flux typically requires bots and botnet controller to independently derive new domain names periodically.
-In the next section, we play the devil's advocate and describe methods that a botnet controller may use to generate domain names for domain flux.
-In Section 4.2, other practical issues including subdomain names and domain registration are discussed.
+In this section, we play the devil's advocate and describe methods that a botnet controller may use to generate domain names for domain flux.